tomcatmanager/tomcatmanager/README.md

 License
 -------
-Check the LICENSE file, but it's the MIT License, which means you can do whatever you want, as long as you keep the copyright notice.
+Check the LICENSE file.
+It's the MIT License, which means you can do whatever you want, as long as you keep the copyright notice.